Jamerrone/vscode-extension-demos/demo-1-hello-world/README.md

 `vsce package`

-That is it!
+That's it!
 You should now have a new file called `{extension name}-1.0.0.vsix`.
 This extension can be shared with anyone you like and can be installed with `code --install-extension {extension name}-1.0.0.vsix`